-MECA commends ARB on its efforts to develop a short-lived climate pollutants reduction strategy.
-As pointed out in the draft strategy document, cutting emissions of short-lived climate pollutants such as methane and black carbon provides a significant pathway for slowing the impacts of climate change, and in the case of black carbon emissions from mobile sources, the important health-related co-benefits of reduced exposure to particulate emissions.
-The draft strategy document rightly points out California's impressive track record in reducing black carbon emissions from mobile sources over the past fifty years through the adoption of stringent particle mass emission standards for new vehicles and engines, and the implementation of emission reduction policies for existing diesel engines that resulted from ARB's Diesel Risk Reduction Plan.
-However, more can be done to reduce black carbon emissions from the transportation sector and MECA's comments will focus on these additional opportunities to reduce black carbon emissions from mobile sources.
+MECA commends ARB on its efforts developing a short-lived climate pollutants reduction strategy.
+As pointed out in the proposed strategy, cutting emissions of short-lived climate pollutants such as methane and black carbon provides a significant pathway for slowing the impacts of climate change.
+Specifically, reducing black carbon emissions from mobile sources results in important health-related co-benefits of reduced exposure to particulate emissions.
+The proposed strategy rightly points out California's impressive track record in reducing black carbon emissions from mobile sources over the past fifty years through implementation of ARB's Diesel Risk Reduction Plan, which includes the adoption of stringent particle mass emission standards for new vehicles and engines and the implementation of emissions from the light-duty sector through its Advanced Clean Cars Program.
+However, more can be done to reduce black carbon emissions from the transportation sector, and MECA's comments will focus on these additional opportunities to reduce black carbon emissions from mobile sources.